ietf-wg-cellar/ebml-specification/specification.markdown

 #### minOccurs

-Within an EBML Schema, the XPath of `@minOccurs` attribute is `/EBMLSchema/element/@minOccurs`.
+Within an EBML Schema, the XPath of the `@minOccurs` attribute is `/EBMLSchema/element/@minOccurs`.

 The minOccurs is a non-negative integer expressing the minimum permitted number